ttsim-dev/ttsim/docs/geps/gep-07.md

    ```

    All elements that are not atomic are specified as GETTSIM objects, which means that
-   users can benefit from autocompletion and type hints provided by their IDE.
+   users can benefit from autocompletion and type hints provided by their IDE (see
+   below).

-   The first argument, `output`, specifies the output to compute.
-In this case, we want
+   The first argument, `main_target`, specifies the type of object to compute.
+In this
-   the "results" in the "DataFrame with mapper" format.
-That is, GETTSIM will compute
+   case, we want the "results" in the "DataFrame with mapper" format.
+That is, GETTSIM
-   all desired targets and return a DataFrame with columns specified by the user.
+   will compute all desired targets and return a DataFrame with columns specified by the
+   user.

    Say we want to compute the contributions to long term care insurance
    (Pflegeversicherung).
-The fourth argument, `targets`, specifies the set of targets to
+The fourth argument, `tt_targets`, specifies the set of taxes
-   compute.
-Because we ask for the "results" in the "DataFrame with mapper" format, this
+   and transfers ("`tt`") to compute.
+Because we ask for the "results" in the "DataFrame
-   actually has to be a mapping from the targets to the columns in the output DataFrame.
+   with mapper" format, this actually has to be a mapping from the targets to the
-   In this case, the argument `targets` needs to be a *pytree*, which provides the
+   columns in the output DataFrame.
+In this case, the argument `tt_targets` needs to be
-   mapping:
+   a *pytree*, which provides that mapping:

    ```python
    targets_tree = {